cademirci/cademirci.github.io/_posts/2020-03-19-about-dark-page-design.md

 "I have to build light designs.
 A white background always looks professional."<br>
 "This has become so boring.
 After all, black backgrounds are stylish."<br>
 "Ohw, this page is too gloomy now.
 Plus people will think about me a childish web lamer.
 Let's make this white".<br>
 "This is too bright!
 In anyway, aren't we coders do code on black IDEs?
 No eye strain is important.
-Return to black.<"br>
+Return to black."<br>
 "This has become a Rock music blog, or a game console.
 This is unprofessional."<br>
 "No, no I don't want white, Spotify is cool.
 I will make it black again..."
 <br><br><br>